zachspiel/CS-212/Homework 6/README.md

-## This homework calculates total cost at a reatuarant with tip, tax and the cost of the meal using JS.
+## This homework calculates the total cost of the bill at a reatuarant using JS.

 ## To view this homework go to [https://cefns.nau.edu/~zps9/hw6/](https://cefns.nau.edu/~zps9/hw6/)